Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 A brief note about field syncing in Salesforce: The sheer customizability of Salesforce necessarily means we have had to make some assumptions.
 Specific field names of objects are mapped to their counterparts in Spira based on the **exact names** (case sensitive) in the list below.
 Fields with these exact names will be synced over to Spira.
 Other fields (unless linked to a custom field in Spira) will not be synced.

 - **Name**: This is a mandatory field for every object in Salesforce.
 Optionally, a field named **Title** can be used to add extra information.
-The name of the artifact will be synced as "Name: Title" in Spira and the text strings will be splitted in these 2 different fileds in Salesforce, if defined.
+The name of the artifact will be synced as "Name: Title" in Spira and the text strings will be split into these 2 different fields in Salesforce, if defined.
 Example: "Incident01: Console Bug" in Spira will become a record named Incident01 in Salesforce with "Console Bug" as the value for the field *Title*.
 This is valid for incidents' 2-way sync.
 - **Description**: Users can sync the artifact description from/to Spira if their object has a field named like that.
 - **Priority**: Users can sync Incidents'Priority from/to Spira if their object has a field named like that.
 - **Importance**: Users can sync Requirements'Importance from/to Spira if their object has a field named like that.